ojsef39/opsops/Readme.md

 ## How It Works

-OpsOps provides a simplified interface to SOPS while handling all the key management through 1Password:
+OpSOPS provides a simplified interface to SOPS while handling all the key management through 1Password:

 1. When encrypting/decrypting, OpsOps retrieves the appropriate keys from 1Password
 2. It temporarily makes the keys available to SOPS